 Reports and analyses from the Children's Hospital Association document common gaps in care faced by Medicaid-covered children with complex medical conditions who often cross state lines to access specialized care.

 Under the current Medicaid system, parents of kids with multiple, life threatening disabilities struggle to coordinate the complex, multi-state care of their kids.
 Approximately two-thirds of the 3 million children with medically complex conditions in the U.S. are covered by Medicaid.
-These children account for an estimated six percent of Medicaid enrollees and nearly 40 percent of Medicaid costs for kids.
+These children account for an estimated 6% of Medicaid enrollees and nearly 40% of Medicaid costs for kids.
 Medicaid reform proposed under the ACE Kids Act is an important step to transform care for Junior and children who, like him, have medically complex conditions.
 It will allow these kids to receive optimal care in the best setting at the right time.

 For more information on how to get involved, join the Children’s Hospital Colorado Grassroots Advocacy Network to find out how to call members of Congress and urge co-sponsorship of the Advancing Care for Exceptional Kids Act.